ga4gh/ga4gh-starter-kit-data-connect/README.md

 **NOTE:** The unit and end-to-end test suite is predicated on a preconfigured database.
 The SQLite dev database must be present for tests to pass.

 ## Configuration
-Please see the [Configuration page](./CONFIGURATION.md) for instructions on how to configure the DRS service with custom properties.
+Please see the [Configuration page](./CONFIGURATION.md) for instructions on how to configure the Data Connect service with custom properties.

 ## Dev datasets